jimablett/SepGame_PGN/README.md

 # SepGame_PGN
-A little console utility to split a pgn file into separate games outputting a single pgn file for each game.
+A little console utility to split a chess pgn file into separate games outputting a single pgn file for each game.

  ---------------------------